pydicom/pynetdicom/docs/apps/echoscu.rst

 :dcm:`C-ECHO-RQ<part07/sect_9.3.5.html#sect_9.3.5.1>` message and waits for a response.
 The application can be used to verify basic DICOM connectivity.

-The following simple example shows what happens when it is succesfully run on an SCP that supports the *Verification Service*:
+The following simple example shows what happens when it's succesfully run on an SCP at IP 127.0.0.1 and listen port 11112 that supports the *Verification Service*:

 .. code-block:: text